-Katie Brewer Ball is a writer living on Nonotuck land in Western Massachusetts.
-They are Assistant Professor of Performance Studies in the Theater Department at Wesleyan University, and affiliated faculty in the Feminist, Gender & Sexuality Studies Program.
+Katie Brewer Ball (KBB) is a writer living on Nonotuck land in Western Massachusetts.
+They are Associate Professor of Performance Studies in the Theater Department at Wesleyan University, and affiliated faculty in the Feminist, Gender & Sexuality Studies Program.
 Brewer Ball earned their PhD in Performance Studies at New York University’s Tisch School of the Arts.
-Their research and teaching interests include theater, visual culture, Black and Indigenous thought, feminist theory, queer studies, and psychoanalysis.
+Their research and teaching interests include performance, visual culture, Black and Indigenous thought, feminist theory, queer studies, and psychoanalysis.
 Their first book, The Only Way Out: The Racial & Sexual Performance of Escape, examines contemporary literature, theater, and performance works that deal with narratives of escape.
-They are also working on a second book project tentatively titled Unsettling Art Criticism.
-Their writing has been published in Women & Performance: A Journal of Feminist Theory, Artforum, WSQ: Women’s Studies Quarterly, Criticism, RECAPS, Little Joe, Bomb Magazine, Dirty Looks, ASAP/Journal, TDR: The Drama Review, and by BOFFO and ONE National Gay & Lesbian Archives.
+They are currently working on two book projects, Unsettling Art Criticism: Alaska Native Art After 1960, for which they are a 2024 recipient of the The Andy Warhol Foundation Arts Writers grant, and a book on the historic of Arctic science on the North Slope of Alaska.
+Their writing has been published in ASAP/Journal, Women & Performance: A Journal of Feminist Theory, WSQ: Women’s Studies Quarterly, TDR: The Drama Review, Artforum, Little Joe, Bomb Magazine, Dirty Looks, and by BOFFO Fire Island Artists Residency and ONE National Gay & Lesbian Archives.
 In addition to teaching, Brewer Ball curates performance and art events, including the NYC performance salon, Adult Contemporary, and publishes creative nonfiction.

 kbrewerball [at] wesleyan [dot] edu